liferay/liferay-portal-cloud-native/modules/util/portal-tools-db-partition-migration-validator/README.markdown

 ## Requirements

 - MySQL or PostgreSQL
-- Database user with DDL privileges
+- Database user with read access to all partitions

 ## Usage